← All lessons

 Speaker and situation

-This lesson teaches you to work out who is speaking in a poem and what is happening around them.
-You will do this like a detective — gathering clues from the words rather than guessing.
-Once you know the speaker and the situation, the rest of the poem becomes much easier to read.
+This lesson teaches you to work out who is speaking in a poem and the situation they are in, using clues in the words rather than guessing.
+Knowing the speaker and the moment makes every other question easier.

 • Work out who is speaking in a poem.